Ed Asner: Nonprofit organizations

-Opposition to SAG–AFTRA merger
+SAG involvement

+Asner served two terms as president of the Screen Actors Guild, in which capacity during the 1980s he opposed United States policy in Central America, working closely with the Alliance for Survival.

 On March 30, 2012, the Screen Actors Guild (SAG) and the American Federation of Television and Radio Artists (AFTRA) completed a merger of equals, forming a new union SAG-AFTRA.
 Asner was adamantly opposed to such a merger, arguing that the planned merger would destroy the SAG's health plan and disempower actors.
-Asner and a group of fellow actors and voice-actors, including Martin Sheen and Ed Harris, filed (but later dropped) a lawsuit against SAG president Ken Howard and several SAG vice presidents, seeking to have the merger overturned, and the two unions separated to their pre-merger organizations.
+Asner and a group of fellow actors and voice-actors, such as Michael Bell, Clancy Brown, Wendy Schaal, her former stepmother Valerie Harper, Martin Sheen, Ed Harris, and Nancy Sinatra, filed and later dropped a lawsuit against SAG president Ken Howard and several SAG vice presidents, seeking to have the merger overturned and to have the two unions separated to their pre-merger organizations.

-Local Theater/Community Development
+Community theater

-In 2021, Asner traveled to Monte Rio, California to support the reopening, revitalization, and shifted focus of the local Monte Rio Theater.
+In 2021, Asner traveled to Monte Rio, California, to support the reopening, revitalization, and shifted focus of the local Monte Rio Theater.

-Personal life
+Personal life and death

 Asner was married to Nancy Lou Sykes from 1959 to 1988.
 They had three children, twins Matthew and Liza, and Kate.
 In 1987, he had a son named Charles with Carol Jean Vogelman.
 Asner was a parent and a grandparent to autistic children and was involved with the 501(c)(3) nonprofit organization Autism Speaks.
 He also served as a board member and adviser for Aspiritech, a nonprofit organization that trains high-functioning autistic persons to test software and perform quality-assurance services for companies.

 Asner became engaged to producer Cindy Gilmore in 1991.
 They married on August 2, 1998.
 Gilmore filed for legal separation on November 7, 2007.
 Asner filed for divorce in 2015.

-Death

-Asner died of natural causes at his home in the Tarzana neighborhood of Los Angeles, California, on the morning of August 29, 2021, at the age of 91.
-He was buried at Sheffield Cemetery in Kansas City, Missouri, on September 12.
+Asner died of natural causes at his home in the Tarzana neighborhood of Los Angeles, California, on August 29, 2021, at the age of 91.
+He is buried at Sheffield Cemetery in Kansas City, Missouri, on September 12.
+Several publications, including The New York Times, Rolling Stone and NME, included a full name of "Edward David Asner" in articles about his death.

-Numerous celebrities paid tribute to Asner, including Maureen McCormick, George Takei, Mark Hamill, Michael McKean, Bradley Whitford, Josh Gad, Mia Farrow, Andy Richter, Katie Couric, Denis O'Hare, Mira Sorvino, Eric Stonestreet, Niecy Nash, Yvette Nicole Brown, Michael Moore, Rosario Dawson, Rosanna Arquette, Ben Stiller, The Muppets, William Baldwin, Greg Weisman, William Zabka, Ralph Macchio, Bill Farmer, and Zooey Deschanel.
+Numerous celebrities paid tribute to Asner, including Maureen McCormick, George Takei, Mark Hamill, Michael McKean, Bradley Whitford, Josh Gad, Mia Farrow, Andy Richter, Katie Couric, Denis O'Hare, Mira Sorvino, Eric Stonestreet, Niecy Nash, Yvette Nicole Brown, Michael Moore, Rosario Dawson, Rosanna Arquette, Ben Stiller, The Muppets, William Baldwin, Greg Weisman, William Zabka, Ralph Macchio, Bob Peterson, Bill Farmer, and Zooey Deschanel.